anandmt/ats_Vuejs/README.md

 # Features!

   - Import Your picture via URL and it will get trained automatically for exact face match with name.
-  - It Track and Identifies face.
+  - It Tracks and Identifies face.
   - On each encounter it changes status from Entry to Exit and vice versa.

 You can also:
-  - Deploy this web app on Linux.
+  - Deploy this web app on Linux server.
   - In a Doker container
   - Even on github pages as i have did : [atsweb](https://anandmt.github.io/)